 No, no!
 It’s cute!
 It’s like stockings!
 For Christmas!

 “Yeah, I like it.
 Maybe we can hang it in the bedroom.
 Or in my closet.”

 What a Scrooge!
 Fortunately, we found red craft paper, clothespins, and brown lunch bags, the idea inspired by this Pinterest pic.
 Though I grumbled as I cut and pasted numbers, I couldn’t deny that version two came together beautifully and the children liked it as well.

 Advent Calendar Success

 We’ve stuck with this family Advent calendar for several years and in several homes.
 I place figures from the nativity scene inside the bags, as well as other ornaments and decorations.
 It’s become the backbone of what we’re doing as a family every Christmas season, whether simple or elaborate.

 From the beginning, the one-year-old got the hang of it quickly.
 She went bonkers reaching into the bag each evening to find the next surprise.
 Now with three kids, we have to coordinate an elaborate system of taking turns, ensuring that the December birthdays receive bag-opening privileges on the correct night.

-This one falls under Don’t reinvent the wheel.
+For an inspirational, meaningful Advent season: Don’t reinvent the wheel.
 What’s going on at church?
 What’s going on at school?

 We don’t need to search far or develop something new and original to bring a sense of depth to the holidays.
 Your church may have a scripture reading plan for December.
 Or you might find a simple way to reinforce whatever the Sunday school lesson was about each week.
-Our school’s PTA offers an opportunity to shop for gifts for families in need in our own community.
+Our school’s PTA offers an opportunity to shop for Christmas gifts for families in need in our own community.